+Traineeships

-Traineeships: a European Solidarity Corps traineeship is a period of full-time (in line with national legislation) work practice of between 2 to 6 months renewable once.
+A European Solidarity Corps traineeship is a period of work practice of between 2 to 6 months renewable once.
 Eligible traineeship activities need to meet the following conditions:

-- are remunerated by the organisation responsible for the traineeship; - include a learning and a training component to help the participant gain relevant experience with a view to developing competences useful for the participants' personal, educational, social, civic and professional development; - are based on a written traineeship agreement concluded at the beginning of the traineeship in accordance with the applicable regulatory framework of the country where the traineeship takes place, as appropriate; indicating the educational objectives, the working conditions, the duration of the traineeship, the remuneration of the participant and the rights and obligations of the parties and taking into account the principles outlined in the Council Recommendation of 10 March 2014 on a Quality Framework for Traineeships21; - should be clearly separated from volunteering, both from a financial and organisational point of view and should never lead to job substitution.
+- are remunerated by the organisation providing the traineeship; - include a learning and a training component to help the participant gain relevant experience with a view to developing competences useful for the participants' personal, educational, social, civic and professional development; - are based on a written traineeship agreement concluded at the beginning of the traineeship in accordance with the applicable regulatory framework of the country where the traineeship takes place, as appropriate; indicating the educational objectives, the working conditions, the duration of the traineeship, the remuneration of the participant and the rights and obligations of the parties and taking into account the principles outlined in the Council Recommendation of 10 March 2014 on a Quality Framework for Traineeships; - should be clearly separated from volunteering, both from a financial and organisational point of view and should never lead to job substitution.